samsungsamiio/samsungsami.io/source/sami/sami-documentation/hello-world.md

 The output will display the location of the created scenario file:
 ![Guess Gear Fit Scenario](/images/docs/sami/sami-documentation/ds_gs_gearfit.png){:.lightbox}

-You can peak into this JSON file to see how the data for each field is generated.
-Normally you want to edit this JSON file to tweak the fields based on your needes.
+You can open the JSON file to see how the data for each field is generated.
+Normally you want to edit this JSON file to [tweak the fields based on your needs](/sami/demos-tools/device-simulator.html#the-config-object).
 For this exploration, we can skip this step.

-However, if you are still curious, you can look at [here](/sami/sami-documentation/how-to-edit-gearfit-scenario.html) and edit your JSON file based on the instructions.
-In this way, the generated data makes more sense for this device type.
+If you want to be thorough, [this](/sami/sami-documentation/editing-the-gearfit-scenario.html) is how you can edit the JSON file to generate data that makes the most sense for the Gear Fit device type.

 We're ready to start the simulation!